lg519/Yoga_project_data_processing/README.md

 **Data expectations**:
 - The script expects to find `.otb+` files (those renamed by the previous script) in the directory where it's executed.

+## Folder: Process_EMG_data

+This folder is dedicated to the processing and visualization of EMG recordings, after they have been converted in `.mat` files.

+### Process_EMG_data folder Structure:

+1. **helpers**
+    - This directory contains utility functions and scripts that aid in the processing of the EMG data.
+    - **amplifier_config.py**: Contains configuration details for the amplifier used.
+    - **apply_processing_pipeline.py**: Contains functions to apply the signal processing pipeline on the EMG data.
+    - **filtering.py**: Contains various filters implementaition used for signal processing.
+    - **mvc_processing.py**: Contains functions to calculate the MVC (Maximum Voluntary Contraction) for the recordings.
+    - **rectify_signal.py**: Rectifies the EMG signal.
+    - **similarity_metrics.py**: Contains metrics to measure similarity (Pearson correlation, ICC, Cosine similarity) in processed data.
+    - **utils.py**: Contains general utilities to extract information form the files.

+2. **images**
+    - Contains image files used for high density electrodes visualization.
+3. **real_time_processing**
+    - Contains scripts related to real-time processing of EMG data.
+    - **find_minimum_window.py**: Identifies the minimum time window for processing using standard deviation.

+4. **visualize_8_channels_electrode_data**
+    - Contains visualization scripts specifically for data from 8-channel electrodes.
+    - Contains various visualization methods to understand muscle activations and other relevant data features.

+5. **visualize_high_density_electrodes_data**
+    - Contains visualization scripts for high-density electrode data.
+    - Scripts in this directory are focused on visualizing muscle activation heat maps for 64 channels.
+    - Contains scripts to visualize the data processing stages (envelope of the signal, FFT, filtered signal...) of the high density data.
+As my laptop did not have enough processing power the script prompts to select how many files to process and the file to start the processing from.
+This feature is helpful as it enables users to segment the processing into manageable chunks, thus avoiding system overloads.